DustinHartzler/PharmToTable/wp-content/plugins/instagram-feed/README.txt

 * Fix: When using the new Twenty Twenty theme, Instagram icon in "follow" button displaying as block and causing the button text to appear on a new line.

 = 2.1.2 =
 * New: Added setting "API request size" on the "Customize" tab to allow requesting of more posts than are in the feed.
-Setting this to a high number will prevent no posts being found if you often post IG TV posts and use a personal account.
+Setting this to a high number will prevent no posts being found if you often post IGTV posts and use a personal account.
 * Tweak: Removed width and height attributes from the image element in the feed to prevent notices about serving scaled images in optimization tools.

 = 2.1.1 =